Personal Review and Development Plan (PRDP)

 Mentors can be requested through the Mentoring Scheme or training to become a Mentor is available from the Learning and Development Centre.
 Having a mentor is an expectation for all academic staff.

-There are occasions when jobs "grow" and the job level review process is designed to review whether a job has grown sufficiently to be re-graded.
+There are occasions when job roles "grow" and the relevant promotions process may need to be considered if a job role has grown sufficiently to be re-graded.

 You will be exempt from the PRDP process if you are on: